mainmatter/mainmatter.com/blog/_posts/2018-05-17-elixir-til-vol-1-numbers-iex-and-pipes.md

 #### To float and back again

-If you've carefully read the Elixir docs, you'll have realized by now there's explicite `Integer.to_float` or `Float.to_integer` functions.
+If you've carefully read the Elixir docs, you'll have realized by now there's explicit `Integer.to_float` or `Float.to_integer` functions.
 Well, as always, Elixir has got you covered:

 ```elixir
 iex(1)> 3 / 1